imKashyap/Standalone-Server/README.md

 - Standalone Server is a web server built using [Shelf](https://pub.dev/packages/shelf) in dart.
 - A sample project with an entrypoint in `bin/`, library code in `lib/`,  client side code in `public/`, and example unit test in `test/`.
+- The server serves some static HTML files (including CSS ) & a PDF file.
+I have implemented  user authentication using JWT tokens.
+Only once the user gets authenticated, He/She can view the PDF or Edit Name.

 <img src="resources/demo.gif" alt="Demo Video" width=800>